ikale1234/CSE151NEWS/README.md

 ---

 ### **Teamwork and Collaboration:**
 The team worked cohesively, with members specializing in specific tasks such as writing, coding, data preprocessing, and model training.
-Everyone provided feedback during the steps and collaborated on the README documentation, making it a team effort to ensure the project was completed successfully.
+Everyone provided feedback during each of the steps through frequent meetings and discussion, pitching in ideas and supporting each other.
+Further, we all collaborated on the README documentation, making it a team effort to ensure the project was completed successfully.

 ---